sabrinasettle/Hercules-42/02Hind/README.md

 This project aims to give you a basic approach on a REST API, how it works and potentially give you a brief understanding on how web API are made.

 **Mandatory Part**
-Write a script that takes a text file as a paraeter with onw login per line and returns the location of each person.
+Write a script that takes a text file as a paramter with one login per line and returns the location of each person.

-# Commands to Run
+![Image] (APIAPP)